F3nDis/PCkAD/README.txt

 NOTE 2: The repository contains almost all the core modules of PCkAD, therefore the technique cannot be employed yet.
 The remaning modules will be added in the next few days.

-NOTE 3: The README will be completed in the next few days as well.
+NOTE 3: The README is undergoing refinement.

 ---------------------------------------------------------------------------------
   PCkAD Dependencies